aaron-grau/curic/react/projects/widgets/README.md

 `state` since it doesn't affect the UI.
 Instead, just store it directly on `this`.

-* Check out all of the [methods][date-object] you can use to display the date and time in a human-readable string.
+* In your render method, display the current hours, minutes, and seconds.
+Check out all of the [methods][date-object] you can use to display the date and time in a human-readable string.

 #### Styling